-If you don’t want to stay on your parents’ health insurance plan while you’re at school, here are four alternative health insurance options:
+If you don’t want to stay on your parents’ health insurance plan while you’re at school, here are four alternative health insurance options.

-> There’s an alternative type of health insurance available on your state’s marketplace, and it’s only available to those under the age of 30 and those with low incomes.
-It’s called catastrophic health insurance, and it’s pretty straightforward: it pretty much only covers extremely expensive health emergencies.
+There’s an alternative type of health insurance available on your state’s marketplace.
+It’s only available to those under the age of 30 or those with low incomes.
+It’s called catastrophic health insurance.
+These plans come with low monthly premiums and very high deductibles — as high as $7,900 for 2019.

-> What’s the benefit?
+What’s the benefit?
 Catastrophic health insurance plans are much, much cheaper than traditional health insurance plans.

 But because of the high deductibles, you may want to explore other options before buying a catastrophic health insurance plan.
 If you can use loans to pay for a traditional health insurance plan or your parents are willing to help pay for it, a plan with a lower deductible might be better in case of an emergency.

 If you’re living in one of the states that has expanded Medicaid coverage to everyone making below a certain income level and you are not listed as a dependent on your family’s tax return, you may be able to apply for Medicaid.
 Not every state has expanded Medicaid, though, and in many cases you have to be a parent, pregnant or disabled to qualify for this state-run program for needy families.
 Visit our state-by-state guide to Medicaid to learn more.

 Looking to refinance your student loans?
 Our partner ConsumersAdvocate can help you rate-shop.
 (Note: We may receive compensation when you click on the map below.)

 Disclosure: This post contains references to products or services from one or more of our advertisers or partners.
 While these codes earn us a small fee at no additional cost to you, we only refer products we love.

 Image: COD Newsroom

 Get essential money news & money moves with the Easy Money newsletter.